It is used to treat migraine headaches.

 How do I store and/or throw out this drug?

-Store at room temperature in a dry place.
-Do not store in a bathroom.
+Store in a refrigerator.
+Do not freeze.
 Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.
 Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

 General drug facts